ElesCloud/ESCDocuments/CLASSES.md

 Additional Senior Contracted unlocks may be added in the future - check back and watch for announcements.

 ## Class Resets
 Do you feel that the primary class you chose was not the right pick?
 Every ESC member is afforded ***one*** opportunity to respec.
-If you choose to respec, your one free "respec token" will be expended and your primary class points will be made available again be reapplied to a different class.
+If you choose to respec, your one free "respec token" will be expended and your primary class points will be made available again to be reapplied to a different class.
 By doing this, you will lose access to any unlocks from the classes you left behind.

 Contact a member of Command to do this until the database function is added.